spatie/laravel-medialibrary/README.md

 ## Basic usage

 In essence the medialibrary is very simple.
 All files added to the library are associated a record in the db.
-All examples in the readme assume that you have already have a news model set up.
+All examples in this readme assume that you have already have a news model set up.
 Of course this package will work with any Eloquent model.

 To relate media to a model, the model must implement this interface and trait: